TwistedW/SA-CMGAN/README.md

 | Training | 1.0 | 0.96875 |
 | Testing | 0.9375 | 0.90625 |

-## Train the model using this command:
+## Test the model using this command:

 If you finish trained your model.You can test your model results by: